(Previously known as Hotel Herman K.)

 Socialist – Cool and playful new spin on a luxury boutique hotel.

-This five-star from boutique Danish brand Brøchner Hotels opened in June 2018 and is all about a modern kind of luxury that prioritizes new experiences and convenience.
+This new five-star boutique hotel is all about a modern kind of luxury that prioritizes new experiences and convenience.
 First, there is the central-as-can-be location, just off Strøget.
 Next, the surprising design – it’s a converted transformer station, and the dark bronze façade and concrete walls give it an industrial cool.
 This is offset by pieces inspired by nature created by artist Pio Diaz; the most striking is the 3D-printed ‘tree’ suspended above the bar.
 Service is friendly and relaxed, with hosts meeting guests at the lobby bar and escorting them to their rooms.
 The thirty-one rooms and suites are elegant, with marble-effect bathrooms, plush carpets, and bedspreads in soft grey, and the custom beds have a fun retro spaceship feel.
 Convenience is also key here – the bedside panels feature USB ports and light switches; guests can use their phone as a room key and stream their own music to the BOSE speakers and videos to the TV.
-The final touches are one of the hot new restaurants in town, Roxie, a welcoming bar, and above it, a secluded roof terrace.
+The final touches are one of the hot new restaurants in town, Bobo Food Studio, a welcoming bar, and above it, a secluded roof terrace.

 - Nearest Metro/Subway: Kongens Nytorv station is 2 minutes (0.1 mile) away.